tpchungg/my-django-application/README.md

 ## ✨ Key Features & Functions

-1. Continuous Integration (CI) - GitHub Actions Automated Build & Test: Builds a lightweight Python 3.12-slim Docker image and runs a detached container to verify the application is responding on port 7070.
+1. **Continuous Integration (CI) - GitHub Actions** **Automated Build & Test:** Builds a lightweight Python 3.12-slim Docker image and runs a detached container to verify the application is responding on port 7070.

-Security Scanning: Integrates aquasecurity/trivy-action to scan the built Docker image for CRITICAL and HIGH vulnerabilities.
+**Security Scanning:** Integrates aquasecurity/trivy-action to scan the built Docker image for CRITICAL and HIGH vulnerabilities.
 Results are exported in SARIF format.

-Artifact Management: Automatically logs into Docker Hub and pushes the versioned image (${{ github.sha }}).
+**Artifact Management:** Automatically logs into Docker Hub and pushes the versioned image (${{ github.sha }}).

-Manifest Mutation: Uses sed to automatically inject the new image tag into the Kubernetes deployment.yaml and commits the changes back to the repository using a bot account.
+**Manifest Mutation:** Uses sed to automatically inject the new image tag into the Kubernetes deployment.yaml and commits the changes back to the repository using a bot account.

-2. Continuous Deployment (CD) - GitOps via ArgoCD Declarative Setup: ArgoCD Application (argo-app.yaml) points directly to the k8s directory in the repository.
+2. **Continuous Deployment (CD) - GitOps via ArgoCD** **Declarative Setup:** ArgoCD Application (argo-app.yaml) points directly to the k8s directory in the repository.

-Automated Sync: Configured with selfHeal: true and prune: true to ensure the cluster state strictly matches the Git repository.
+**Automated Sync:** Configured with selfHeal: true and prune: true to ensure the cluster state strictly matches the Git repository.

-Zero-Downtime Deployment: Rolling updates managed natively by Kubernetes via the Deployment controller (running 3 replicas).
+**Zero-Downtime Deployment:** Rolling updates managed natively by Kubernetes via the Deployment controller (running 3 replicas).

-3. Monitoring & Observability
+3. **Monitoring & Observability**
-Application Metrics: The Django app exposes custom metrics via prometheus_client at the /metrics endpoint.
+**Application Metrics:** The Django app exposes custom metrics via prometheus_client at the /metrics endpoint.

 Dynamic Scraping (Prometheus): Uses a ServiceMonitor (service_monitor.yaml) to dynamically discover the Django service and scrape metrics every 30 seconds with strict RBAC configurations.

 Data Visualization (Grafana): Connects to Prometheus as a data source to visualize application performance, request rates, and cluster health through interactive dashboards.

-## 📂 Project Structure

 ## 📂 Project Structure